Reduced basis methods for numerical room acoustic simulations with parametrized boundaries: Conclusion

+Results show favourable behaviour in terms of speedup when increasing the size of the domain, indicating a potential further accelerations for larger domains.
+Moreover, a memory storage is manageable for the tested cases, albeit small, for a unit cube.
+This suggests that the presented framework is expected to be most useful for larger scale engineering problems, such as building design and renovation.

-The drawback of the method is on the choice of the number of complex frequencies and the free parameters selection needed for the time reconstruction by means of Weeks method.
-The optimal parameter values are case dependent, and the proposed strategy to identify these is computationally expensive.
-It has been found that the choice of parameters is critical for optimal efficiency and accuracy.
-However, results show that for a room with materials at the walls that dampens the wave reflections, broader ranges of the Weeks parameters ensure good accuracy, which is relevant for room acoustics as absorption at the boundaries is always included.
+A challenge is on the choice of the number of complex frequencies and the free parameters to construct the impulse response by means of Weeks method.
+However, results show that for a room with damped boundaries, broader ranges of the Weeks parameters ensure good accuracy, which is relevant for room acoustics as absorption at the boundaries is always included.